 For more information on parlays, please see my section on parlay bets the NFL.
 You can also find a survey of Las Vegas parlay tables at Wizard of Vegas.

 Teasers are similar to parlays except the point spread on each game moves a certain number of points in the player's favor.
 In football the player gets 6 to 7 points, and in basketball, 4 to 5 points.
 The player pays for this in the form of much lower winnings.
 For example, if the Vikings were part of a 6-point teaser, then they would only need to win by more than 4 points to cover.
 If the Rams were part of a teaser, they could win, or lose by less than 16, and cover.

-My Vegas sports book comparison shows the teaser odds at all the Vegas sports book groups.
+- Vegas sports book comparison for the teaser odds at all the Vegas sports book groups.

 Buying Half a Point